 Rule of Law

 The sultan is also the prime minister, minister of defense and chief of staff of the armed forces.
 Since 1970, all legislation has been promulgated through the sultan’s decrees, including the 2021 Basic Law.
 The sultan appoints judges and has the right to grant pardons or commute sentences.
 The person of the sultan is inviolable, and the sultan expects total subordination to his will.
 The Majlis al-Shura cannot question the heads of sovereign ministries, and the opinion of the two chambers is not binding on the sultan, who can dissolve both chambers.
+Similarly, municipal politics is at the very least observed by centrally appointed members within the municipal councils.

 Separation of powers